Hierarchical Search of Tree Tensor Networks for High-Dimensional Data: Introduction

 Low-rank tensor approximations have emerged as a transformative solution to the scalability problem~\cite{bachmayr2023low,dolgov2012tt,rodgers2024tensor,truong2024tensor}.
 By decomposing a high-order tensor into a network of smaller, interconnected core tensors, formats such as Tucker~\cite{Tucker_1966}, Tensor Train (TT)~\cite{oseledets2011tensor}, and Hierarchical Tucker (HT)~\cite{ht,falco2021tree} achieve drastic compression while preserving essential structural information.
 Despite their success in fine-tuning of foundation models~\cite{veeramacheneni2025canonical,yang2024loretta,ghiasvand2025decentralized}, signal processing~\cite{zheng2022subttd,xie2025coarray,wang2023tensor,ravishankar2022hierarchical}, and solving linear and nonlinear systems~\cite{sands2025high,dolgov2012tt, ghahremani2024deim,ghahremani2024cross}, a persistent challenge remains: no single tensor network format is universally optimal.
 The efficacy of a specific topology depends sensitively on the underlying data correlations, which are rarely known \emph{a priori}.

 This search for optimality is particularly evident in the physics community, which often moves beyond rigid formats to utilize more heterogeneous network structures.
 In applications such as quantum circuit simulation~\cite{pan2022simulation,kalachev2021multi,huang2020classical}, quantum chemical problems~\cite{nakatani2013efficient,murg2015tree,gunst2019three}, and many-body systems~\cite{ferrari2022adaptive,seki2020tensor,hikihara2023automatic,ke2023tree}, researchers must navigate complex, non-standard graphs to select suitable structures.
 In this context, the contraction that converts a tensor network into the corresponding data tensor becomes a bottleneck; consequently, substantial effort has been concentrated on improving contraction efficiency for arbitrary topologies~\cite{yang2017loop,gray2024hyperoptimized,gao2025fermionic}.
-While these hand-crafted structures are designed to mirror specific physical interactions, they rely heavily on expert intuition and are not guaranteed to accurately represent the desired quantum states.
-Recent efforts on automatic topology optimization~\cite{hikihara2023automatic,watanabe2025ttnopt} represent a step forward but are constrained to searching structures with local changes and fixed rank bounds, which can lead to suboptimal results.
+While these hand-crafted structures are designed to mirror specific physical interactions, they rely heavily on expert intuition and are not guaranteed to accurately represent the desired quantum states. \revtwo{Recent efforts on automatic topology optimization represent a step forward, but they are largely constrained to bond-by-bond updates under fixed rank bounds for binary trees~\citep{hikihara2023automatic,watanabe2025ttnopt}.
+While these methods demonstrated practical success in generative modeling by using mutual information to guide structural changes~\citep{akamatsu2026plastic,harada2025tensor}, their search procedures are primarily tailored to binary trees.}

 Such structural rigidity is particularly problematic in dynamic systems governed by partial differential equations~(PDEs).
 While a fixed format like TT may effectively capture data entanglement at initial timesteps, it often loses compression power as the solution evolves and the underlying correlation structure shifts~\cite{gorodetsky2025thermal, dektor2025coordinate}.
 Current mitigation strategies, such as adaptive coordinate transformations~\cite{dektor2023tensor,dektor2025coordinate,rodgers2022adaptive}, attempt to realign the basis to the network cores.
 However, these transformations often come at a high cost: they can destroy the multi-linear structure of the problem, making analytical computations complicated.
 Ultimately, if the network topology itself is ill-suited to the evolving data, even an optimal basis transformation yields suboptimal results.